Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Conclusions

 \section{Conclusions}

 While na\"{i}ve permutation-based methods can be appealing, we have shown with some quite simple examples that they can give misleading results.
 We also identify the extrapolation behavior by flexible models as a significant source of error in these diagnostics.
-The precise biases that permutation methods produce will depend on the learning method employed as well as the specifics of the dependence of the features and the response function.
+The precise biases that permute-and-predict methods produce will depend on the learning method employed as well as the specifics of the dependence of the features and the response function; see \citet{benard2021mda} for approaches to this analysis.

-Alternative methods for summaries of feature importance all require further computational effort.
-Our $\mbox{VI}^{\pi L}_j$ still employs permutations, but learns a new model after permuting the features; \citet{Mentch2016} found that by maintaining the feature dimension, this made for a better statistical comparison than dropping a feature and re-learning as we have done in $\mbox{VI}^{D}_j$.
-Methods that avoid re-learning the response can be based on conditional permutation or simulation, but in general that requires a model for $x_{ij}|\bm{x}_{i,-j}$; see \citet{Liu2018} for recent developments in this direction.
-Alternative measures of importance include generalizations of Sobol indices \citep{Hooker2007} and Shapley values \citep{Owen2014}.
+Alternative methods for summaries of feature importance all require further computational effort. $\mbox{VI}^{\pi L}_j$ still employs permutations, but learns a new model after permuting the features; \citet{Mentch2016} found that by maintaining the feature dimension, this made for a better statistical comparison than dropping a feature and re-learning as we have done in $\mbox{VI}^{D}_j$.
+As demonstrated in earlier sections, an even better approach is to condition-and-relearn so that the randomized features used to replace those under investigation maintain at least approximate dependencies between the remaining features.
+Recent work by \cite{berrett2020conditional} presents something of a hybrid approach between these that still utilizes permuted replacement features, but where those permutations are sampled in a non-uniform fashion informed by the conditional distribution.
+Methods that avoid re-learning the response can be based on conditional permutation or simulation, but in general that still requires a model for $x_{ij}|\bm{x}_{i,-j}$; see \citet{Liu2018} for recent developments.
+Alternative measures of importance include generalizations of Sobol indices \citep{Hooker2007} and Shapley values \citep{Owen2014,lundberg2017unified}, although the calculation of these, if not undertaken carefully, can be subject to the same extrapolation bias that we identify here.

-Beyond assigning importance scores, the use of permutation methods in PD and ICE plots are concerning for the same reasons.
+Beyond assigning importance scores, the use of permute-and-predict methods in PD and ICE plots are concerning for the same reasons.
 Alternatives to these are more challenging.
-Local explanation methods avoid extrapolation, but do not provide a global representation of the learned model over the whole range of feature values.
+Local explanation methods such as LIME and saliency maps avoid extrapolation, but do not provide a global representation of the learned model over the whole range of feature values; a threshhold function being a case in point.
 We also note that the counterfactual explanation methods explored in \citet{Wachter2017} may pose similar extrapolation problems, but have not explored this here.